 “What are you willing to give me if I hand him over to you?”

-Though I haven’t heard this term as of late, the church has traditionally referred to this day as Spy Wednesday.
-As a child, I was taught that Judas struck a deal with the high priests and arranged his betrayal of Jesus on the Wednesday before Passover.
-The timing isn’t as important as the deed itself.
+Years ago, I referred to this as Spy Wednesday.
+As a child, I was taught that Judas struck a deal with the high priests and arranged his betrayal on the Wednesday before Passover.
+The timing is not as important as the deed itself.
 Betrayal at any level stings.
 When it comes at the hands of a trusted colleague, friend or family member, betrayal cuts us to the core.
 Perhaps the only good that comes from these experiences is the light they shed upon Jesus’ capacity to love and to forgive…

-In Israel, when I walked the paths that Jesus walked with his friends, Judas came to mind.
-Judas seems to have been the practical one who looked out for the day-to-day needs of the group.
+Jesus and Judas walked together for three years.
 Jesus shared his most important teachings and his most intimate feelings with Judas and the others.
-The weeks leading to Passover proved to be extremely difficult as sentiment in the Temple turned against Jesus completely.
+The weeks leading to Passover proved to be extremely difficult as sentiment in the Temple had turned completely against Jesus.
 The scribes’ and Pharisees’ treachery certainly angered and frightened Judas.
-Having Jesus’ best interest in mind, Judas likely warned Jesus. but Jesus remained firm in his intent.
-So it was that Judas did what he thought was necessary to save himself.
-Judas sealed his betrayal with a kiss.
-In the end, Judas regretted what he’d done and he hanged himself.
-Judas didn’t wait long enough to seek forgiveness.
-Still, I’m certain Jesus offered it when he hanged from his cross the following day.
+Judas likely warned Jesus that the tables were turning against him.
+Eventually, Judas realized Jesus’ intent to follow through with his plans.
+Rather than comforting his friend and perhaps doing something to help him, Judas did what was necessary to save himself.
+Judas sealed this arrangement with a kiss.
+In the end, Judas regretted what he had done and he hanged himself.
+Though Judas did not wait long enough to seek forgiveness, I am certain Jesus offered it when he hanged from that cross the following day.